 Course changes can also have an impact on your Academic Technology Approval Scheme (ATAS) clearance if you had to obtain one for your original course.
 If you have not had to apply for an ATAS certificate before, you should check if you now need to do so.
 You can find out more about ATAS on the Home Office website.

-- If your new course is shorter your visa length may be reduced.
-You will need to email the Home Office with your new course details.
-The Student Visa Compliance team will advise you of the steps to take and will also report the course change to the Home Office.
+- Shorter course: If your new course is shorter, your visa length may be reduced when you complete that course.
+The Student Visa Compliance team will advise you of the steps to take and will also report the course change to the Home Office if needed.
 If your immigration permission is cut short, the Home Office will inform you in writing and will usually cut it short to the same period as would have originally been issued for that course length.

-- If you have transferred to a course with the same length and same or higher academic level, although this may not have an impact on your visa duration, the Student Visa Compliance team will still need to inform the Home Office of the change.
+- Same length course: If you have transferred to a course of the same length and same or higher academic level, although this may not have an impact on your visa duration, the Student Visa Compliance team will still need to inform the Home Office of the change.

 In all of the above cases, the Student Visa Compliance team will contact you by email to advise you of the report being made to the Home Office regarding your course transfer and any action you may need to take.